Zurich: Old Swiss Confederacy

-During the 16th and 17th centuries, the Council of Zürich adopted an isolationist attitude, resulting in a second ring of imposing fortifications built in 1624.
+During the 16th and 17th centuries, the Council of Zurich adopted an isolationist attitude, resulting in a second ring of imposing fortifications built in 1624.
 The Thirty Years' War which raged across Europe motivated the city to build these walls.
 The fortifications required a lot of resources, which were taken from subject territories without reaching any agreement.
 The following revolts were crushed brutally.
-In 1648, Zürich proclaimed itself a republic, shedding its former status of a free imperial city.
-In this time the political system of Zürich was an oligarchy (Patriziat): the dominant families of the city were the following ones: Bonstetten, Brun, Bürkli, Escher vom Glas, Escher vom Luchs, Hirzel, Jori (or von Jori), Kilchsperger, Landenberg, Manesse, Meiss, Meyer von Knonau, Mülner, von Orelli.
+In 1648, Zurich proclaimed itself a republic, shedding its former status of a free imperial city.
+In this time the political system of Zurich was an oligarchy (Patriziat): the dominant families of the city were the following ones: Bonstetten, Brun, Bürkli, Escher vom Glas, Escher vom Luchs, Hirzel, Jori (or von Jori), Kilchsperger, Landenberg, Manesse, Meiss, Meyer von Knonau, Mülner, von Orelli.